breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 Pre-requisites:

-- Familiarity with Javascript and Node.
+- Familiarity with JavaScript and Node.
 - Node v19.0.0 or higher
 - PaLM API key (go [here](https://developers.generativeai.google/tutorials/setup) to obtain one)
 - Spirit of adventure